ashutosh-exe/ashutosh-exe/README.md

 -   🌱 I'm currently expanding my knowledge in Data Structures and Algorithms.
 -   💬 Ask me about Python, Java, or anything related to development.
--   ⚡ Fun fact: I enjoy playing baseketball and video games.
+-   ⚡ Fun fact: I enjoy playing basketball and video games.

 <!--
 **ashutosh-exe/ashutosh-exe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.